Ikaw Pa Lang ang Minahal: Plot

 Adela and David make plans to elope.
-Maximo overhears them and over an abusive tirade tells Adela that David could only love her for her money as she possess no qualities any man could find attractive.
+Maximo overhears them and over an abusive tirade tells Adela that David could only love her for her money as she possesses no qualities any man could find attractive.
 When Adela and David see each other again, Adela says that she does not want to rely on her father anymore and affirms her resolve to elope.
 On the night of the planned elopement, David fails to show up.
 Adela runs to Caridad's house and learns that David has already left after borrowing money from his sister to go to Manila.
 Spurned by the man she loves, Adela grows cold, talks back to her father, and leaves his home.

 Years later, Maximo is dying.
 Adela, with her child Jenny, returns to her father's home claiming she is there only to secure her inheritance.
 On Maximo's deathbed, over a tense and emotional exchange, the father and daughter reconcile.
 Soon after, Maximo dies.
 Adela is visited by David, who asks for her forgiveness, saying that he left because he cared for Adela so much that he could not let her be disinherited because of him.
 Falling for David's promise to dedicate his life to Adela and Jenny's happiness, the couple rekindle their former romance and begin planning their wedding.

-However, Adela sees David so comfortably drinking her father's liquor and acting out as if master of the house already.
+However, Adela sees David so comfortably drinking her father's liquor and acting out as if he is the master of the house already.
 She realizes that her father's suspicions were right all along.
 She also gave David a pair of cufflinks, made of gold and pearls, and wanted it to wear these on their wedding day.
 These were bought by Adela while she and her father were in the United States.
-Adela also wanted make a document that would inherit all of her wealth to Jenny.
-But David told her that she's still young to inherit such wealth, but Adela insisted that it's for her future.
+Adela also wanted to make a document that Jenny would inherit all of her wealth.
+But David told her that she was still young to inherit such wealth, but Adela insisted that it was for her future.
 David used the cufflinks as payment for his debts.
 It found out that David would loan money that was used in gambling especially cockfighting.
 On the day of the wedding, Adela, arriving late to the altar and not wearing her wedding gown, confronts David in front of their guests.
-She declares that she will only be seeking her own happiness from then on without depending on anyone else.
+She declares that she will only be seeking her happiness from then on without depending on anyone else.
 Adela throws bills of money at David before getting into a car and hugging her daughter.